 - All our leagues are self-scoring.
-All shot cards are to be signed and dated by the shooter, witnessed and then verified by the Club Captain or Official who has been appointed as the Club Scorer.
+All shot cards are to be signed by the shooter, witnessed and dated (by the witness only), and then scored by the Club Captain or Official who has been appointed as the Club Scorer.
 Scores are the responsibility of the Club Scorer/Captain and should be entered online directly by the official responsible.
+It is also the responsibility of the scorer/official to ensure that the targets have been signed and dated correctly and all is in order with the target.
 Any other club member who enters scores should be designated as a club Official in the club's online account.

 - All shot cards should be gauged and scoring should, in all cases, be carried out in accordance with NSRA Rules, Section 6, Chapter 8 (Scoring) using the correct scoring plan for the type of shooting taking place.
 (Please see below for information on Air disciplines).
 Rim fire short range cards must be scored outwardly with .22 gauge whatever calibre is used.
 Rim fire Long range cards must be scored inwardly.

-- Should Club Captains/Scorers not be able to enter scores online for any reason then scores need to be sent to the Stats Officer or League Secretary (click on either for contact form) by the Round End date shown.
+- Should Club Captains/Scorers not be able to enter scores online for any reason then scores need to be sent to the Stats Officer or League Secretary by the Round End date shown.

-- Scores to be entered are specified on the site at point of league entry and at point of score entry (in red) as well as on the League Information page.
+- Scoring for each competition (points scored or points dropped) is specified on this site at the point of league entry and at the point of score entry as well as on the League Information page.